-The Communication Sciences & Disorders (MSCD) Program currently uses the student portfolio tool that is included in the EXXAT system.
-You are required to subscribe to EXXAT for your clinical record keeping, and the e-Portfolio platform is part of the package.
+The Communication Sciences & Disorders (MCSD) Program currently uses the student portfolio tool that is included in the Blackboard Learning Management System used by Stockton University.
 Early in the program, you will be required to attend a session in which faculty will provide an overview of constructing an e-Portfolio.
 You will be provided with examples and a shell structure to help you begin organizing a repository of potential artifacts you may wish to include in your finished portfolio.